dfandrich/oldmailconvert/README.md

 ### uupccvt

-Converts a message mailbox created by UUPC/extended.
-This was a uucp package for MS-DOS systems that used a custom mailbox format somewhat reminiscent of MMDF.
+Converts a message mailbox created by UUPC/extended, which is a custom mailbox format somewhat reminiscent of MMDF.
 A single message mailbox is passed in to stdin and an mbox mailbox is written to stdout.
 The normal "From" encoding is performed on the body of messages when required, as it required by the mbox format.

+UUPC/extended was a uucp package for MS-DOS systems developed in 1985.
+It provided a uucp-style suite of programs for mail, USENET news and file transfer over dial-up modems that ran on DOS systems.

 Usage: